Black Snake With A Red Tail

 Another trend is the increasing focus on habitat conservation and management.
 As human development continues to encroach on natural areas, it's crucial to protect and restore habitats that support racers and other wildlife.
 Conservation efforts often involve preserving grasslands, woodlands, and wetlands, as well as implementing sustainable land management practices that minimize the impact on snake populations.

 There is also growing interest in the impact of climate change on racer populations.
-As temperatures rise and habitats shift, snakes may face challenges in adapting to new conditions.
+Still, as temperatures rise and habitats shift, snakes may face challenges in adapting to new conditions.
 Researchers are studying how climate change affects their distribution, behavior, and reproductive success.
 This research is essential for predicting future trends and developing strategies to mitigate the negative impacts of climate change on snake populations.

 Tips and Expert Advice for Coexisting with Racers